Martchus/passwordmanager/README.md

 Build c++utilities, passwordfile, qtutilities and passwordmanager in one step to create an Android APK for aarch64:

 ```
-# use Java 17, the latest Java doesn't work at this point and avoid unwanted Java options
+# use Java 17 (the latest Java doesn't work at this point) and avoid unwanted Java options
 export PATH=/usr/lib/jvm/java-17-openjdk/bin:$PATH
 export _JAVA_OPTIONS=